gattigaga/Watchster/README.md

-# Watchster - Stopwatch App
+# Watchster - Stopwatch App (React Native)

-Watchster is a stopwatch which has features like :
+Watchster is a stopwatch app for Android and created using React Native.
+It has following features like :
 * Start a time
 * Stop a time
 * Add New Lap